-It’s an exciting time when you are finally ready to launch your new product.
-But the question is, how much do you sell your product for?
+It’s an exciting time when you get to finally launch your new product.

 This might seem like an easy question to answer.
 But if your pricing is off, potential customers could view you as a cheaper, less desirable product or as something they can’t afford.

 To get it right, there are a number of ways to work out what your product should sell for.

 In this article, we’ll walk you through a few mathematical equations and tips to help you with your pricing strategy

 Step 1: Research

 Just like anything in business, research is key.

 Try to figure out what segment of the market you are trying to sell in and where you fit in.

 For example, let’s say you design and sell wallets.
 Look at your direct competitors, and use their pricing as a guide to what your product is potentially worth to your customers.

 Take a look at cheaper products and more exclusive products and get a rough idea of where you think you fit in and get a rough price in mind.